 Sinks were referred to as lavatories and were generally small with no cabinetry underneath.

 The first tubs were made of cast iron or had copper bottoms.
 These posed problems.
 Iron rusted and copper discolored.
 In 1903, the famous claw foot tub, made of porcelain, was developed.
 They were, however, expensive.
 In 1911, new homes would include with a new feature, a built-in tub.

 Before electric or gas water heaters were developed, water either had to be heated on the stove and carried to the tub or it had be heated while in the tub.
 Under-the-tub water heaters caused many accidents.
 They often scalded the bather by making the bottom of the tub dangerously hot, or they exploded.

 Kitchens were separated from the rest of the home and generally contained a walk-in pantry and/or a china closet.
 Before the 20th century, built-in cabinetry was uncommon.
 Kitchens had workbenches for food prep.
 The first counters were butcher block, and floors were tile.

 The first kitchen sinks had indoor pumps that brought water into the house directly from the well.
 These later were replaced with plumbing.
 The farmhouse sink that is popular in many 21st century houses and remodels would have been right at home in a Victorian kitchen.

 In the early 20th century, most stoves were powered by gas.
 Electric stoves did exist, but did not become popular for several more decades.
 Before this, stoves were heated by wood, charcoal or coal.

-Many homes today have washers and dryers located in the kitchen.
+Many homes today have washers and dryers located near the kitchen.
 The first electric washing machine went on sale in 1911.